utdata/icj-class/js/js-class-06.md

 # Using DataTables

+> SPRING 2021 SNOWPOCALPSE: The following assginment is no longer required.
+You are welcome to do it, but it will not be part of your grade.

 For this lesson, you're going to use the DataTables jQuery plug-in to take an HTML table and make it interactive.
 The HTML page below has a table on it that you can use as a starting point.

 jQuery is a framework that makes it easier to use JavaScript.
 It's particularly useful for simply traversing the DOM in an HTML page.
 Because of this, there are a number of tools and plug-ins written in jQuery.